Gulmit: History

 The Ondra fort reflects the power of the Wakhi ruler Qutlug who was never defeated by the Mirs of Hunza.
 He was known for his gallantry and swordsmanship in the battlefield.
 Mirs of Hunza were scared by the rising power of Qutlug.
 They never dared to cross his territory.
 Qutlug was poisoned to death by one of his elderly female servants.
 She was sent by then Mir of Hunza Mir Malik.
 She administered poison in the food of Qutlug and his courtesans.
 After the death of Qutllug, Gulmit was recaptured and Ondra fell into hands of the Mir of Hunza.

 Qutlug Baig was buried in Gulmit along with his courtesans.
 According to Afzal Khan, one of the notables of Gulmit, the grave of Qutlug was located where there is now the Government Girls High School in Gulmit.
 Qutllug ruled over Gulmit and its adjoining areas for twelve years.
 During his rule, land and life was safe and secure.
 He pushed the advancing Kirghiz back to their land and never let them succeed in their mission and goals.
 The heroic stories of Qulug still dominate the daily discourse of the Wakhi people living in Gulmit, Shimshal, Chipursan, the valleys of Gojal.
 Many storytellers still amuse both audience and themselves by narrating the stories of their ruler Qutlug Baig.

 This fort is still a destination for domestic and international tourists.
 From Ondra fort one has a panoramic view of Gulmit.
 From the south one can see Gulmit and as far as Shishkat villages and from the north one can view the Ghulkin village.
-From the north one can enjoy seeing Ghulkin glacier, Tupopdan and Qaroon peak.
+From the north one can enjoy seeing Gulmit tower.
+Ghulkin glacier, Tupopdan and Qaroon peak.
 From the west, there are views of Gulmit Glacier, Gulmit Tower, Shisper Peak and Utlar Sar.